heraaali/heraaali.github.io/content/reading/_index.md

 +++

 I have exactly two states: reading a book or looking for a new book to read.
+I am currently reading _The Innovation Stack_ by Jim McKelvey, _Conspiracy: Peter Thiel, Hulk Hogan, Gawker, and the Anatomy of Intrigue_ by Ryan Holiday, and _Designing Your Life_ by Bill Burnett.

 In order, here are the books I've read in 2020: